carmelo0x63/Webex-bot/README.md

 ```
 $ ./wxbot.py
 ```
-If everything has been setup correctly, according to the instructions to be found on Telegram API pages, a ping should hit your mobile phone with an apt message.</br>
+If everything has been setup correctly, a message should appear in the room.</br>

 ### Build Docker container
 This part is optional but no README would be complete without the containerization section: